Active, funded research grants

 Klaras Center for Families' Homeless Youth Safety net Project: Basic Center Program in the Heart of Texas Region

-This project collects data using an admixture of already-developed measures, e.g., RHY-HMIS, PPR, The Comprehensive Human Trafficking Assessment, the VI-SPDAT (Vulnerability Index-Service Prioritization Decision Assistance Tool}, the Columbia Suicide Severity Rating Scale (C-SSRS), the Child & Adolescent Needs & Strengths Assessment (CANS) as well as additional measures created by Baylor's research team.
+Dr. Cheryl Pooler will collect data using an admixture of already-developed measures, e.g., RHY-HMIS, PPR, The Comprehensive Human Trafficking Assessment, the VI-SPDAT (Vulnerability Index-Service Prioritization Decision Assistance Tool}, the Columbia Suicide Severity Rating Scale (C-SSRS}, the Child & Adolescent Needs & Strengths Assessment (CANS) as well as additional measures created by Baylor's research team.
 New measures will be constructed to collect and report performance measures as required by the Administration on Children, Youth and Families per the RHYA.
-The research is providing critical support to youth experiencing homelessness by providing street outreach, emergency shelter at Chase House and case management for education and employment related needs.

 Fellowship Southwest - C3I Collaboration